2025-26 Edition

 Introduction to the Bayesian approach to statistical inference.
 Topics include univariate and multivariate models, choice of prior distributions, hierarchical models, computation including Markov chain Monte Carlo, model checking, and model selection.

-Prerequisite: STATS 205 and STATS 230.
-STATS 205 with a grade of B- or better.
-STATS 230 with a grade of B- or better
+Prerequisite: STATS 205 with a minimum grade of B- and STATS 230 with a minimum grade of B-.

 STATS 230.
 Statistical Computing Methods.
 4 Units.